Select a Topic

 As illustrated, the immune system has an essential role to play, and sometimes it needs some assistance.
 By supporting and enriching the immune system, we take a vital step in building resistance to disease and reducing susceptibility to colds, viruses, and cancer.
 There are a number of ways to boost the immune system and provide immune deficiency treatment alternatives.
-For example, boosting the system through practicing a healthy lifestyle, exercise, diet, good sleep habits, and the regular use of natural remedies all help to maintain optimum functioning.
+For example, boosting the system through practicing a healthy lifestyle, exercise, diet and good sleep habits.

 Children with deficient immune systems deal with recurrent infections, especially upper respiratory which can be very detrimental to a child’s ability to thrive.
 Although there is no cure for immune deficiencies, there are many things parents can do to ensure immune deficient children are happy and healthy.